cssgunc/tech-team-tutorial/README.md

 1. Open your command line.
 Navigate to your `tech-team-tutorial` folder.
 1. First, to make sure your local repo is up-to-date, run `git pull`.
 This will pull any new changes that other people have made to the GitHub repository.
 This is always a good idea if you haven't worked on a Git project in a while.
 1. Choose a name for your branch.
 For this tutorial, you can name your branch after yourself or your GitHub username.
 Try not to pick something that other people might also use.
-    - Eg. I'll name my branch `austin-wang`
+    - Eg. I'll name my branch `dafondo`, my GitHub username.
 1. Type `git checkout -b NAME_OF_BRANCH` but replace `NAME_OF_BRANCH` with the branch name you've chosen.
 This will create a new branch and switch to it.
     - Alternatively, you can type `git branch NAME_OF_BRANCH` to create your branch, and `git checkout NAME_OF_BRANCH` to switch to it.
 1. Open the `README.md` file in the `tech-team-tutorial` folder with any text editor.
-1. Go to the bottom of the file and add your name under `CS+SG Team`.
+1. Go to the bottom of the file and add your name under `CS+SG Team` and **save** the file.

 ## Commiting your changes and Pushing to GitHub
 Now that you've made changes locally, you'll learn how to save those changes and upload them to GitHub.
 1. Open your command line.
 Navigate to your `tech-team-tutorial` repository.
 1. Type `git status`.
 This will show you what files you've changed. `README.md` should show up here.
 1. Type `git add README.md`.
 This command will add `README.md` to the files you want to commit (or save).
+    - You can type `git add -A` to add all changed files or `git add .` to add all changed files in your current working directory.
 1. Type `git commit -m COMMIT_MESSAGE` but replace `COMMIT_MESSAGE` with a short description of your changes.
 This will create a commit (or save your changes).
+    - If you made a mistake in your commit or commit message, you can type `git commit --amend` to fix it before pushing.
 1. Type `git push origin NAME_OF_BRANCH` but replace `NAME_OF_BRANCH` with the name of your new branch.
-This will upload the local commits you've made to the GitHub repository.
+This will upload the local commits you've made to your fork's GitHub repository.

 ## React
 This semester, our Tech Teams will most likely be working with React.
 In this section, we're asking you to follow the official React tutorial.
 This will get you familiar with React, but you'll also be expected to pick up new skills during the semester.